smarath3/simple-spatial-quest-apis/README.md

 1. Bugs - Not fully vetted and tested code.
 Only main flow is tested (somewhat).
 So you can assume some corner cases not taken care of/bugs to be there
 2. No concurrency/synchronization.
 Will mostly fail or result in invalid states when used for multi-user scenarios.
 3. Better abstractions.
 Move common check to private methods, better code organization etc. etc.
 4. (Bad perf, not scalable) Brute-force implementation.
 Storing and querying geofences via SQL (Postgres).
-The problem is similar to proximity server, and there are well known techniques like geo-hashing and multi-layer grid (quad-trees are an interesting exploration)
+The problem is similar to proximity server, and there are well known techniques like geo-hashing
 5. (Bad perf) No caching.
 Exploring using memcache is a good logical next step.